Thank you for contacting

 Buying vs. Leasing a Vehicle Deduction Raises IRS Red Flags

-The IRS continues to scrutinize vehicle-related tax deductions, and errors tied to the buying vs. leasing a vehicle deduction remain a common reason business owners receive notices or audit letters.
-Tax professionals say mistakes involving mileage records, deduction methods, and contract classification are especially likely to trigger scrutiny as tax year 2024 returns are processed.
+The IRS continues to scrutinize vehicle-related tax deductions, and errors tied to buying vs. leasing a vehicle remain a common reason business owners receive notices or audit letters.
+Tax professionals say mistakes involving mileage records, deduction methods, and contract classification are especially likely to trigger scrutiny as vehicle-related returns are processed.

 Why the IRS Closely Reviews Vehicle Deductions